 Since 2011, the Bechtler Museum of Modern Art has partnered with the Mecklenburg Co.
-Sheriff's Office to provide hands-on art-making workshops at Jail Central and Jail North.
-Working with both youthful offenders and adult inmates, Bechtler-trained teaching artists and staff conduct up to 12 week-long residencies throughout the year and explore the works of several artists from the collection as well as many social and personal themes related to the inmates.
+Sheriff's Office to provide hands-on art-making courses at Jail Central and Jail North.
+Working with both youth and adult residents, Bechtler-trained teaching artists and staff conduct up to 12 week-long residencies throughout the year and explore the works of several artists from the collection as well as many social and personal themes.
 The artwork created as part of this program is part of a rotating exhibition located in the museum's lobby that highlights all of our community programs.

 It was beautiful to share my feelings with my companions.
 The teachers brought a wonderful vibe with them and it really helped me to pass my time here.
 I really enjoyed this class because it took me to a peaceful place. - Participant